-We used Cox regression models stratified by case-control sets to obtain hazard ratios (HR) with 95% of cancer (on topographical level and by histological subgroups).
-To assess dose-response associations, we analysed the cumulative defined daily dose (DDD), which was analysed as a factor with the lowest user category as the reference.
+The main analyses evaluated the associations between long-term drug use versus non-use and the risk of cancer (on topographical level and by histological subgroups).
+To assess dose-response associations, we analyzed the cumulative DDD, which was analyzed as a factor with the lowest user category as the reference.